Ecwid/ecwid-api-docs/includes/_jsapi.md

 Name | Type | Description
 ---- | ---- | -----------
-cart | Object (Cart) | The object describing the state or customer's cart couponDiscount | Integer | An absolute amount of coupon code discount for this order customerGroupDiscount | Integer | An absolute amount of a discount based on customer group for this order customerGroupVolumeDiscount | Integer | An absolute amount of a discount based on customer group and subtotal for this order discount | Integer | An absolute amount of a total discount for this order handlingFee | Integer | An absolute amount of handling fee applied to order shipping | Integer | An absolute amount of shipping rate applied to order tax | Integer | An absolute amount of tax rate applied to order total | Integer | Total amount of this order volumeDiscount | Integer | An absolute amount of a discount based on subtotal for this order
+cart | \<*Cart*\> | The object describing the state or customer's cart couponDiscount | integer | An absolute amount of coupon code discount for this order customerGroupDiscount | integer | An absolute amount of a discount based on customer group for this order customerGroupVolumeDiscount | integer | An absolute amount of a discount based on customer group and subtotal for this order discount | integer | An absolute amount of a total discount for this order handlingFee | integer | An absolute amount of handling fee applied to order shipping | integer | An absolute amount of shipping rate applied to order tax | integer | An absolute amount of tax rate applied to order total | integer | Total amount of this order volumeDiscount | integer | An absolute amount of a discount based on subtotal for this order

 ### CartItem Object